Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Kole Calhoun At The Plate

-- Calhoun is hitting .274 with five doubles, two home runs and seven walks.
+- Calhoun is batting .261 with five doubles, three home runs and nine walks.

-- Calhoun has reached base via a hit in 14 games this year (of 19 played), and had multiple hits in five of those games.
+- Calhoun has reached base via a hit in 16 games this season (of 23 played), and had multiple hits in six of those games.

-- He has gone deep in two of 19 games played this year, and in 2.4% of his plate appearances.

-- Calhoun has an RBI in eight of 19 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.